eunseon02/DynOSAM/README.md

 - [rviz_dynamic_slam_plugins](https://github.com/ACFR-RPG/rviz_dynamic_slam_plugins) (Plugin to display custom `dynamic_slam_interfaces` messages which are advertised by default.)

+> NOTE: Cuda acceleration... documentation coming soon...

 ## Installation Instructions
 DynoSAM is currently built within the ROS2 infrastructure (if there is enough interest I will split out each component into ROS and non-ROS modules.)

 We provide a development [Dockerfile](./docker/Dockerfile) that will install all dependancies but expects DynoSAM to be cloned locally.
 The associated [container creation](./docker/create_container.sh) will then mount the local DynoSAM folder into the container along with local results/dataset folders.

-> NOTE: there are some minor issues with the current dockerfile which will be fixed intime.

 The general ROS2 build procedure holds as all relevant subfolders in DynoSAM are built as packages.